 In theory, the answer is obvious to everyone: you send it back.
-For some, including myself, there seems to be a problem and stigma with this.
-For me, I think it’s the desire to avoid a confrontation that otherwise could be avoided.
+For some, including myself, there seems to be a problem and stigma attached to this.
+For me, I think it’s the desire to avoid a confrontation.
 One bad beer should not ruin the other aspects of an enjoyable craft beer experience, like the company of a friend.
 Though, staying silent will not correct the situation for those who will come after you.
 We have a duty to be stewards of great craft beer.
 As more and more people begin to choose true craft beers, it is paramount that we give them every opportunity to discover what we have had the pleasure of experiencing.

 Sending Beer Back

 It’s not enjoyable to send a beer back, and just because the beer is oxidized does not give carte blanche to refuse it, especially if the beer came to you literally by way of the slow boat from Europe.
 If you have an issue with oxidized imports, your best bet is to drink as local as possible.
 It is important to recognize the signs through research and understand when something must be acted on.

 “When it comes to sending something back, my only ‘absolute’ is if the flavor has been compromised to the point that I won’t drink it,” says Ray Daniels, Cicerone Certification Program director, “A three-month-old IPA that has lost the brightness of the hop aroma doesn’t merit a sendback, but a beer that’s obviously papery, waxy or otherwise well oxidized would.
 And certainly anything with evident signs of infected draught lines is going to merit a change.“